tjtoml/mattermost-ansible/README.md

 ---

 ## Usage
 * Install ansible with your package manager of choice.
-Ansible can also be installed via `pip.` This playbook was written and tested with Ansible 2.1.1.
+Ansible can also be installed via `pip`.
+This playbook was written and tested with Ansible 2.1.1.
 If you can, I would recommend running the most recent version of ansible.